bradhackinen/vminhash/README.md

 n = hasher.cardinality(fingerprint)
 ```
 #### A Note on bias correction
 Accurately estimating the cardinality of a set from its fingerprint is a little tricky.
 The method used in Datasketch MinHash has a huge downward bias, and more accurate methods usually involve completely different hashing algorithms (which can't simultaneously compute jaccard similarity).
-The implementation in the vectorizedMinHash module uses a simple bias-corrected maximum likelyhood estimator to significantly increase the accuracy.
+The implementation in this module uses a simple bias-corrected maximum likelyhood estimator to significantly increase the accuracy.
 The only complication is that the bias correction must be calculated empirically.
 The module has the required code at the end of the `__init__` file.
-Pre-computed bias correction coefficients are stored in __bias_coef.npy__, but you will need to set the path to this file. _If you care about the accuracy of your cardinality estimates I strongly recommend setting this path or computing your own coefficients._
+Pre-computed bias correction coefficients are stored in __bias_coef.npy__, and should load automatically.